-Mark the horizontal and vertical motor centreline positions accurately on the front of the firewall in same manner as described at the beginning of this section, dependant on your spinner diameter.
+Mark the horizontal and vertical motor centreline positions accurately on the front of the firewall in same manner as described at the beginning of this section, dependent on your spinner diameter.
 The 4 mounting holes for the DA-100 are 70mm apart horizontally, and 80mm apart vertically.
-Mark half of these dimensions equidistant either side of the centrelines and bolt the motor to the stand-offs.
-Drill the 4 mounting holes through the firewall, 6mm diameter, and secure the 20mm long standoffs using the M6 x 16mm allen bolts and washers supplied in the hardware pack, with a little Loctite for security.
-Set the side and up thrust using stacks of large diameter washers, in the same way as described above. (see photos P17, P18 and P19)
+Mark half of these dimensions equidistant either side of the centrelines and bolt the motor to the your standoffs.
+Drill the 4 mounting holes through the firewall, 6mm diameter, and secure the standoffs using the M6 x 20mm allen bolts and washers supplied in the hardware pack, with a little Loctite for security.
+If you need to adjust the thrustline very slightly after trimming flights, then add thin 6mm I.D washers between the front of the firewall and the back of the standoffs. (see photos P17 and P18)